Is it better to be a happy pig or a sad Socrates? John Stuart Mill's Utilitarianism is the topic of this episode of Philosophy: The Classics.

 Direct download: kant.mp3

-Category:Philosophy: The Classics -- posted at: 10:11pm GMT
+Category:Philosophy: The Classics -- posted at: 10:11pm BST

 How should society be organised?
 Can you force someone to be free?
 Jean-Jacques Rousseau's controversial The Social Contract is the subject of this podcast chapter of Nigel Warburton's book Philosophy: The Classics.